romland/xorzee/README.md

 - when reconfiguring camera settings, make sure the cached NAL headers are cleared (otherwise startup time might be really long!)
 - Merge doc/notes.txt into README or another .md
 - Be able to say "Object needs to enter from <place> and head in <direction>"
+- Look into if we can abuse multicast for both stream types (probably not doable in browser, though)

 ## TODO client
 - Send SAD with raw vectors (want to experiment how much SAD differ between frames.